Jeff Lipschultz, Recruiting Expert

 It's been a while since most of us opened our holiday presents.
 But it's not too late to plan your career search for the new year.

 Recently I was interviewed by Self magazine about candidates using social media to complain about things.
 Many of us do this once in a while.
 We pan a bad movie.
 We share a bad experience at a new restaurant.
 We whine about our bosses… Well, some of us whine about our bosses -- and some of us may not find a new job so easily.

-- How to Connect with Recruiters on LinkedIn
+- How to Be Found by Recruiters on LinkedIn

-With all the rage around social media in job searching, it is LinkedIn that stands out as the tool of choice for many recruiters to connect with job seekers (or future job seekers).
+With all the rage around social media in job searching, it is LinkedIn that stands out as the tool of choice for many recruiters to find qualified job candidates (or future job candidatess).
 Knowing how recruiters use the tool may shed some light on how to leverage LinkedIn in your own job search efforts.

 - How to Add Recruiters to Your LinkedIn Network

 Be easily found by recruiters if you want them to connect with you on LinkedIn and share their job openings.
 LinkedIn is THE social network for job search, so it is definitely the place to be.

 - How to Be a Successful LinkedIn Groupie

 Having a LinkedIn profile is a good start to connecting with recruiters and hiring managers, but you must do more than just create an account and list a few jobs in your profile.

 We all know the value of networking.
 However, sometimes we forget we're networking when we least expect it.
 Let me tell you a true story...